 Michael Mitchell, a Kraft spokesman, declined to comment immediately on the testimony.

 Cardillo testified earlier that R.K.
 Rajaratnam, who ran a commodities fund at Galleon, told him to trade P&G stock in 2009 after learning that Raj Rajaratnam had a contact who was a P&G director.

 “He told me he was hearing from Raj’s guy on the P&G board,” Cardillo told jurors during his direct testimony by the government.

 Gupta, who pleaded not guilty, is charged with conspiracy and securities fraud, which carries a maximum 20-year prison sentence.
 The government alleges Gupta was the person on the P&G board who passed Rajaratnam the inside information and that his tips included leaks about P&G’s 2008 sale of its Folgers coffee unit to J.M.
 Smucker Co. and P&G earnings in January 2009.

 Naftalis has argued to the jury that the government has the wrong man on trial and that Raj Rajaratnam “had sources all over town” for illegal tips.

 Rajaratnam is serving an 11-year prison term for trading on inside information on a series of stocks, including Goldman Sachs, Intel Corp.
-(INTC), Google Inc. (GOOG), ATI Technologies Inc. and Clearwire Corp.
+(INTC:US), Google Inc. (GOOG:US), ATI Technologies Inc. and Clearwire Corp.

 Cardillo pleaded guilty to one count of conspiracy and one count of securities fraud and hasn’t been sentenced, he testified.